Our Cruise Coronavirus Vaccination Policy

 Why have you issued this guidance?

-With the start of the roll-out of the COVID‑19 vaccine, we have once more reviewed our health and safety procedures to ensure we are providing the safest possible cruise experience.
+With the roll-out of the COVID‑19 vaccine, we have once more reviewed our health and safety procedures to ensure we are providing the safest possible cruise experience.

 We have taken the decision to introduce the requirement that all guests must be fully vaccinated.
 This means that guests must have received their full two doses of the COVID‑19 vaccination at least 14 days before travelling with us.